-The participants live with a francophone host family and attend a school, where all the courses are taught in French, except for a second language course in English and other optional language courses.
+The students live with a francophone host family and attend a school, where all the courses are taught in French, except for a second language course in English and other optional language courses.

 - Full year (beginning of September to the end of June)

-- One semester (beginning of September to mid-January or mid-January until the end of June)
+- One semester (beginning of September to the end of January or from the end of January until the end of June)

 - 12-week stay (depending on availability)